Chiang Rai

 MEDIUM RISK

-Trigger:Someone says a temple is closed and suggests another stop instead
+Trigger:Someone says a temple is closed and offers another stop

-The detour usually ends at a gem or tailor shop where staff push overpriced goods with claims about resale value or special export deals.
-The products are often low quality or not worth anything close to the asking price.
+The detour usually ends at a gem or tailor shop where staff push overpriced goods with resale claims or export stories.
+The goods are often worth far less than the asking price.

-How to avoid: Check attraction hours yourself and leave immediately if a driver adds shopping stops you did not ask for.
-Legitimate temples and museums do not send visitors to jewel stores.
+How to avoid: Check attraction hours yourself and leave if a driver adds shopping stops.
+Temples and museums do not send visitors to jewel shops.

 • Bar tout overcharging

-Trigger:A tout invites you into a karaoke bar near closing time
+Trigger:A tout pulls you into a karaoke bar late

-Some bars hand tourists inflated bills for drinks or add charges that were never mentioned when ordering.
-Arguments over payment can turn aggressive once staff block the exit or pressure you to pay cash.
+Some bars hand tourists inflated bills or add charges never shown when ordering.
+Payment disputes can turn ugly if staff block the exit or demand cash.

 Mistakes to Avoid